uwindsorcss/hub/app/views/pages/GUIDE.markdown

 ### Hackathons

-Hackathons are a great way to use your knowledge from school and create cool a project to put on your resume.
+Hackathons are **free** competitions where you team up with people to build cool projects.
+They're a great way to use your knowledge from school and create cool a project to put on your resume.
 Usually attending one of these looks nice your resume, and may even land you a job as recruiters attend these events as well.

 - Workshops available throughout event
 -Complete and build projects in 24-48 hours